2022–23 Middlesbrough F.C. season: New contracts

+First-team

 Pre-season and friendlies

 On 25 May, Middlesbrough announced their pre-season plans with fixtures against Bishop Auckland (originally 25 June, later moved to 2 July), Morecambe and a training camp in Portugal.
 A day later, a trip to York City was added to the calendar.
 A fourth friendly, against Whitby Town was confirmed on May 31.
 In June, a friendly against Braga in Portugal was next to be added to the schedule.
 A sixth pre-season friendly was confirmed against Olympique de Marseille at home on July 22.

 A mid-season friendly during the 2022 FIFA World Cup winter break against Hibernian was announced.